lalamove/challenge/set_mobile.md

 ## Notes:
   - Don't use any third party test framework.
 Use UI Automator 2.0 for Android or XCUITest (with Swift) for iOS.
+  - Choose one platform (iOS or Android) most appropriate for you.
   - Unit tests are out of scope.

 ## App functionality in depth: